amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 # Building Singularity Containers
 - There two main ways to build Singularity containers
+  - Building using a definition file
   - Building interactively using the sandbox mode

-  - Building using a definition file
+# Pros and cons: Definition files
+Pros:
+- Definition files reusable
+  - Updating a software often just updateing the version number and re-building
+- Some containers can be built with `--remote` option (no root access needed).
+Cons:
+- Can be a bit cumbersome if you have to try many things (e.g. installing missing libraries)
+  - Building a container can take a while, and if the failing command is towards the end iteration can take time

 # Pros and cons: Sandbox mode
 Pros: